learnallprogramms/Real-Estate-Price-Prediction-/README.md

-# Real Estate Price Prediction Website
+# Real Estate Price Prediction

 This project implements a machine learning model to predict real estate prices in Bangalore, India.